NullCascade/morrowind-mods/Memory Monitor/readme.txt

  There is no esp file to activate.
 Simply install the MWSE 2.1 and this mod, and load up an old or new game.

- The memory thresholds for warnings can be configured in Memory Monitor.json.
+ The memory thresholds for displaying the bar can be configured in Memory Monitor.json.

 =====================================================================================
  KNOWN ISSUES OR BUGS: